Homelessness in South Africa: Demographics

-There is a lack of consensus on the total number of homeless people living on the street.
-The Human Sciences Research Council (HSRC) state that there is an estimate between 100,000 and 200,000 nationwide living on the streets.
+The 2022 national census found that there were 55,719 homeless people in the country and that the metropolitan municipality with the largest proportion of South Africa's homeless population was Tshwane with 18.1% of all homeless people.

+Other municipalities with a significant share of the country's homeless population were The City of Johannesburg Metropolitan Municipality (15.6%), The City of Cape Town (11.9%), and eThekwini Metropolitan Municipality (10.1%).
+Gauteng province had the largest number of homeless people with 25,384 recorded individuals and the Western Cape had the second largest homeless population with a total of 9,743 recorded individuals.

-On the streets are typically street children or single adults not whole families.
+Those living on the streets are typically children or single adults, not families.
 The street homeless population is predominantly black and male.
-There is a higher prevalence of men on the street, while in the shack population there is a larger female population.
+There is a higher prevalence of men on the street, while amongst those living in shacks, there is a larger female population.
 A profile of homeless people in Cape Town found that there were three times more males than females living in homeless shelters.

-Rural areas have a higher proportion of homeless than in cities whereby a larger percentage of rural population is poorer than metropolitan areas.
+In 2004, rural areas had a higher proportion of homeless than in cities whereby a larger percentage of rural population is poorer than metropolitan areas.

+The 2022 census showed that there was far more homelessness in non-metro areas as compared to metro regions.
+The rate of homelessness in non-metro areas was 25.9% - multiple times higher than many of South Africa's major metropolitan areas.

 Street Children

 Large migration of street children across borders into South Africa originally come from other bordering countries such as Zimbabwe, this migration occurrence is an increasing situation facing homeless children.

 A high percentage also come from urban townships compared to the higher rate of adults coming from rural areas.
 They are forced to leave as there is not enough resources to support them in poverty stricken living spaces.

 Street Children suffer physical and psychological abuse and often develop a substance use disorder.